ZEGOCLOUD/docs_all/snippets/Reuse/Server_API2_callback_intro-en.md

     - The form values in POST/FORM format need to be decoded with urldecode.
     </div>

-- Request endpoint: The corresponding callback endpoint in the [ZEGOCLOUD Admin Console](https://console.zegocloud.com).
+- Request URL: The corresponding callback endpoint in the [ZEGOCLOUD Admin Console](https://console.zegocloud.com).
 (Click [here](!Server_Callbacks/Configuration_Instructions) to learn how to config the callback endpoint)

 - Transmission protocol: HTTPS/HTTP (HTTPS is recommended).